mnit-rtmc/iris/docs/wysiwyg.md

 #### Using Graphics

 To place a graphic in your message, click the `Graphic` button in the editor window.
-Available graphics for your sign or sign group will appear in the drop down list.
+Available graphics for your sign will appear in the drop down list.
 To insert the selected graphic, click on the `Add Graphic` button.

 ![](images/wysiwyg_graphic_selection.png)